jsmolka/blog/content/posts/horizons/index.md

 > In the wake of my own confines<br>
 > I will wait for the day you call through the skylines<br>
 > And I'll be waiting, I'll be waiting<br>

+He is lost in the world, looking out for a North Star to guide him through the rest of his life.
+He is filled with hope

 ### Something Wicked
 <!-- https://www.youtube.com/watch?v=CDq5TO05NcQ -->